Education Research Current Organisation and Cooperation NL

 • Research Integrity and Responsible Scholarship (first year)

-• Attend or present your research at a relevant academic conference
+• Attend and/or present your research at a relevant academic conference

-For more details on the requirements and recommendations for the PhD training plan see the training plan manual (currently being updated, contact the GSSS for more information).
+For more details on the requirements and recommendations for the PhD training plan see the Training Plan Manual.

 VU-GSSS courses

-The VU-GSSS offers a wide range of courses every academic year.
-Individual PhD candidates, or small groups of up to five participants, can also organize tutorials on topics of interest.
+The VU-GSSS offers a wide range of courses every academic year, find an overview in the Training Plan Manual.
+Individual PhD candidates, or small groups of up to five participants, can also organize tutorials on topics of interest (more info in the linked manual).
 The training program is designed such that PhD candidates can fulfill their 30 EC internally.
 For an overview of our upcoming courses, please see the PhD courses website or the overview under "News and Events" below.

 External courses

 Depending on individual needs and wishes, PhD candidates can also follow courses outside the VU-GSSS program, given that the courses are at least research master's or PhD candidate's level.
 These may be courses and workshops offered at other VU faculties, in (inter)national research schools, or VU Interfaculty Research Institutes.
-The VU-GSSS has an agreement for the exchange of course participation free of charge with Zeppelin University and AISSR (UvA).
+The VU-GSSS has a course-sharing agreement with Zeppelin University and AISSR (UvA), meaning that VU-GSSS PhDs can participate in their courses free of charge.

 Training for teachers